June 2013 Newsletter

 We do a lot of press and media work promoting My Favourite Holiday Cottages to attract more potential bookers to the site.
 Where possible, we like to use appealing images of cottages and their locations, incorporating a link to a property's listing.

-If you have some fantastic eye-catching images that nicely portray your cottage (or a location) in a particular season, send one to us, and we’ll see if we can use it (with a link to your advert).
+If you have some fantastic property images that nicely portray your cottage (or a location) in a particular season, send one to us, and we'll see if we can use it (with a link to your advert).

 Over To You!